Category Archives: World Affairs

 My Twelve Pence Worth

 Screw the polls.
 Screw the pundits.
 Screw Osama.
 I’m sticking by my prediction that Kerry will win, not that I can enter Norm’s competition.
 I’d bet about twelve pence on John Kerry becoming President of the United States of America.
 I also want Kerry to win, but not very much.
-Here’s The Economist expressing a similar […]
+Here’s The Economist expressing a […]

 Future News: November

-Live from next month, more of “Pooter’s Futures”: The Middle East The body of one of the militants believed to have been responsible for the bombing of the Hilton hotel in Taba on Egypt’s border with Israel has been washed up on a bank of the river Nile near the Egyptian town of Aswan.
-When challenged about […]
+Live from next month, more of “Pooter’s Futures“: The Middle East The body of one of the militants believed to have been responsible for the bombing of the Hilton hotel in Taba on Egypt’s border with Israel has been washed up on a bank of the river Nile near the Egyptian town of Aswan.
+When […]